Centaur Camp is returning to PDF. It’s just like at the big burn, but smaller… and vaguely equine-themed.

 Volunteers log their own completed shifts at Participation Station by the end of the event in our computerized volunteer hour tracking system.

-For shifts that end after Participation Station is Closed (Sunday evening or Monday), volunteers should confirm their completed shift hours by emailing them to participation@playadelfuego.org by July 1st, 2025.
+For shifts you didn’t get log onsite or that end after Participation Station closed (Sunday evening or Monday), volunteers should fill out the Volunteer Hours Logging Form by July 1st, 2026.

 Volunteers should use the same email address for Peacock (our ticketing platform) as for volunteer signups and tracking whenever possible to avoid confusion during reserve ticket assignment.